|

 That January was not an easy time for basic training as it was a particularly cold month.
 One hard frost night in the Loonse en Drunense duinen, I tried to get some sleep in a small shelter tent, tucked into an old sleeping bag with my UZI.
 However, we fresh recruits were more comfortable sleeping on the leafy forest floor than our instructors who were freezing in their field beds.
 The water truck's tap had frozen solid, so we marched unshaven, by way of exception.
 At the end of basic training, we were informed where we would be stationed for active duty.
 A number of recruits from our platoon including myself were transferred to the Netherlands Army Post Office (NAPO) in Utrecht.
 Considering the alternatives, Utrecht was a good place to be stationed, and NAPO was a swell unit to serve in.

-There I was, a newly arrived private in the NAPO platoon of a large company of 543 VBDBAT stationed at the Kromhout kazerne in Utrecht.
+There I was, a newly arrived private in the NAPO platoon of Charlie company of 543 Signal Corps battalion, stationed at the Kromhout kazerne in Utrecht.
+Charlie was large enough to be commanded by a major.
 To my surprise I had a bed in the monumental building next to its sibling where my father stayed some thirty years before.
 Veldpost Utrecht, NAPO 500, was located elsewhere in the city at facilities of the Dutch mail service, PTT Post.
 The first weeks we attended a course on the army's mail distribution system at the PTT distribution centre at Utrecht central station.
 Here we were amidst civilian PTT personnel who did not blink an eye when seeing soldiers on their premises.

 My year in the army went by at a gallop.
 Veldpost Utrecht was responsible for all mail streams within the Dutch army, handling mail between domestic bases, civilians and military personnel in the Netherlands, Germany, Canada, former Yugoslavia, Cambodia, the Sinai, field exercises … it all went through our hands.
 Since the mail system never sleeps, Veldpost Utrecht had three shifts to cover operations around the clock.
 Our company lacked sergeants and I was soon made corporal so I could be shift leader, as an acting sergeant.
 After a while I became the administrator for the post office, was taken from shift work, and had a desk at the commander's office.
 Our commander took good care of his men, and I have learned things working close to him that have served me ever since.